qmk/qmk_firmware/keyboards/duck/orion/v3/readme.md

 **Reset Key:** To put the Orion V3 into reset, hold Backspace key (`K4N`) while plugging in.

-**CAUTION:** At this time 10/03/19 lighting has not been tested fully and may not properly work.
+**CAUTION:** At this time 12/19/19 layer indicator lighting has not been implemented by default.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).